No booking fees on the app

 Leeds to Manchester Piccadilly train travel guide

-Taking the train from Leeds to Manchester Piccadilly is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leeds, you can arrive at Manchester Piccadilly in just 1h 2m, making it a quick and convenient option for travelling between these two places.
+The train journey from Leeds to Manchester Piccadilly combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leeds, you can get to Manchester Piccadilly in just 1h 2m, making it an ideal and convenient choice for travelling between them.

 Planning and booking